Macular Degeneration Evaluation & Treatment

 The beginning point is always an individualized, preventative, comprehensive eye health examination.
 If AMD is suspected, other tests may be performed.

 Amsler Grid – The Amsler Grid is an important simple tool that tests macular vision and helps detect specific types of vision loss associated with AMD.
 This test uses a grid chart and can be administered in the office, but also may be taken home for monitoring by the patient.
-We put the Amsler Grid Eye Test at the bottom of each page on this website.
-To take the test, open and print the 2 PDF files and follow the directions.
+You can download and take the Amsler Grid Eye Test by clicking on this link.

 Visual Field Testing – Sophisticated central visual field testing can show loss of central vision sensitivity even though visual acuity may not be affected.

 Nutrients – A recent study (AREDS 2) showed the effectivity of several nutrients but especially the two pigments, Zeaxanthin and Lutein.
 These two nutrients are present in food and can increase the pigment when eaten in large enough quantities.
 However, the fastest way to increase the macular pigment is through OTC Eye Vitamins available at your local drug store or on this website under Shop at the top of this website.

 Hemianopsia, also known as hemianopia is a loss of vision on one side of a persons vision (field of vision).
 In most cases it cuts the field of vision in half and is on either the right side or the left side but it can be on the upper side or lower side of what a person sees.
 There is also quadranopsia which is a loss of the quarter (25%) of the field of vision.